Tag: Henna Art Cafe

 (more…)

-A great place to visit for a spot of lunch in the medina.
+A whimsical place for lunch in the medina.

 The first place I go after arriving in the medina is Henna Art Cafe.